-My research interests lie in applying geometrical ideas to dynamical systems problems.
-My past work has centered on two main themes: classical ODES, where I used geometric singular perturbation theory to analyze a model a thermoregulation in the brain; and linear spectral theory of traveling fronts and pulses, where I helped develop a new numerical scheme for detecting the stability of 1-d fronts and pulses using geometric ideas (the Riccati transformation).
+My research interests lie in applying geometric ideas to dynamical systems problems.
+My past work has centered on two main themes: classical ODES, where I used geometric singular perturbation theory to analyze a model a thermoregulation in the brain; and linear spectral theory of traveling fronts and pulses, where I helped develop a new numerical scheme for detecting the stability of fronts and pulses (in one spatial dimension) using geometric ideas (the Riccati transformation).
 My current work focusses on pattern formation in spatially extended systems, an example of which is given below.

 Snaking in the Brusselator